mohsenMahmoodzadeh/book-crossing-recommender-system/Readme.md

 ## Future Works

+- Improve content-based recommender system so that it takes multiple fields(not just `bookTitle`) for TF-IDF representation.

 - Build a hybrid recommender system which combines collaborative and content-based filtering recommender systems.

 - Build a neural recommender system(something like [this](https://blog.tensorflow.org/2020/09/introducing-tensorflow-recommenders.html)).

 - Modify the models so that be evaluable with evaluation metrics(maybe [this](https://github.com/statisticianinstilettos/recmetrics) can help).